goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.10 Catch unhandled promise rejections

 **TL;DR:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explicitly handle.
-Even if your code is subscribed to process.uncaughtException!
-Overcome this by registering to the event process.unhandledRejection
+Even if your code is subscribed to `process.uncaughtException`!
+Overcome this by registering to the event `process.unhandledRejection`

 **Otherwise:** Your errors will get swallowed and leave no trace.
 Nothing to worry about